polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

     > **Note**: To identify the names of Azure regions, in the **Cloud Shell**, at the PowerShell prompt, run `(Get-AzLocation).Location`.

-1. Review the output of the command executed in the previous step and ensure that you have at least 18 available vCPUs in the **Standard DSv3 Family** in the target Azure region.
+1. Review the output of the command executed in the previous step and ensure that you have at least 40 available vCPUs in the **Standard DSv3 Family** in the target Azure region.

-1. If the number of vCPUs is not sufficient, in the Azure portal, navigate back to the subscription blade, and click **Usage + quotas**.
+1. If the number of vCPUs is not sufficient, in the Azure portal, navigate back to the subscription blade, and select **Usage + quotas**.

-1. On the subscription's **Usage + quotas** blade, click **Request Increase**.
+1. On the subscription's **Usage + quotas** blade, select **Request Increase**.

-1. On the **Basic** blade, specify the following and click **Next: Solutions >>**:
+1. On the **Basic** blade, specify the following and select **Next: Solutions >**:

     -   Issue type: **Service and subscription limits (quotas)**